Skip to main content

 Greg is a graduate of the Ivey Business School at the University of Western Ontario and the Faculty of Law at Queen’s University.
 Greg is also a Trustee of the Bill 7 Award Trust, which provides scholarships to support LGBT youth in financial need who are pursuing a post-secondary education in Ontario, and was a founding member of exeQutive.

-Peter Kinch, CPC, FCPA's picture
+Peter Kinch's picture

 Peter is a senior partner of EY.
 He provides litigation support to the firm's general counsel office and accounting & audit-related services in the financial services sector.
 Peter is the Executive Sponsor of EY's LGBT bEYond network